PacificBiosciences/jasmine/README.md

 ***

 *Jasmine* predicts 5-Methylcytosine (5mC) of each CpG in PacBio HiFi reads, using a Convolutional Neural Network.
-The *Jasmine* model supports the Sequel II and Revio systems.
+The *jasmine* model supports the Sequel II and Revio systems.
 Methylation is assumed to be symmetric between strands.
 The output is reported in the forward direction with respect to the HiFi read sequence.

 ## Availability
 Latest version can be installed via bioconda package `pbjasmine`.

 Please refer to our [official pbbioconda page](https://github.com/PacificBiosciences/pbbioconda) for information on Installation, Support, License, Copyright, and Disclaimer.

 ## Latest Version
 Version **2.0.0**: [Full changelog here](#changelog)